 - Download USC's Career Planning Character Assessment to help you understand how your character design fits into the world of work

 - USC's online Career Guide can help you select a program of study for a chosen career

-- A range of career resources are available on Student Hub.
+- Over 200 career planning resources are available on Student Hub.